 A Genesee Valley Staycation

-February is always the month where I get the serious itch to get out of Dodge, and the Genesee Valley has so many quaint little places to see, which makes it the perfect location for a quick staycation getaway.
+The Genesee Valley has so many quaint little places to see, making it the perfect location for a quick staycation getaway.

 Stay at Allegiance Bed & Breakfast

 The Genesee Valley is home to many historic homes, and this beauty should be a stop on anyone’s list when they come to Mount Morris.
 A gorgeous Federalist Revival-style mansion built in 1838 by Rueben Porter Wisner.